EGoverde/Mvvm.Nucleus.Maui/MIGRATIONS.md

 # Migration guide

+## Nucleus 0.7.0: Deprecation of IInitializable(Async)
+The `IInitializable` and `IInitializableAsync` interfaces have been around since the start of Nucleus MVVM.
+Its concept of a method that handles the initialization and subsequent refreshing upon navigating back to a page remains, but in a different interface.

+As of `0.7.0` the above interface and related `IPopupInitializable` have been marked as obsolete.
+They are replaced by `Prepare(Async)` and `Refresh(Async)`.

+To migrate take the following steps:

+1. Replace `IInitializable(Async)` with `IPrepare(Async)`
+2. Add the `IRefresh(Async)` if you implemented the `Refresh` function.
+2. Rename `Init(Async)` with `Prepare(Async)`.

+If you use the popup functionality:

+1. Replace `IPopupInitializable(Async)` with `IPopupPrepare(Async)`

+### Background on the change
+There are a few reasons why moving forwards the `IPrepare(Async)` and `IRefresh(Async)` are recomended over `IInitializable(Async)`.

+1. `IInitializable(Async)` uses `OnNavigatedTo`, which means it will only trigger *after* a page has been shown.
+    - This means data is being loaded later than necessary, resulting in a slower experience and bindings having to refresh.
+    - In contrast `IPrepare(Async)` triggers as soon as the IoC resolves the page, meaning:
+        - `Prepare` is ensured to finish before the page is shown, meaning unchanging values do not need bindings at all.
+        - `PrepareAsync` is likely, but not certain, to finish loading before the page is shown, so still use regular bindings.
+    - Additionally if necessary, the `OnNavigatedTo` flow is already supported by `INavigatedAware`.
+2. Often there is no need to refresh a page after its initialization.
+    - By seperating these two functions in `IPrepare(Async)` and `Refresh(Async)` viewmodels can contain less boilerplate code.

+## Nucleus 0.7.0: Deprecation of NucleusViewModel / NucleusPopupViewModel
+The integrated and optional ViewModels that can be used as a base class have been marked obsolete in the `0.7.0` release as well.

+For many applications these might either be too complex, or not complex enough.
+It is recommended to start with `ObservableObject` and the required interfaces.

+If currently relying on the `NucleusViewModel` or `NucleusPopupViewModel`, simply copy it to your project and adjust if necessary.

 ## Nucleus 0.6.0: Breaking changes to `Popup` and `IPopupService`
 Nucleus uses the `Popup` functionality from the `Maui.CommunityToolkit`.
 In version 12.x of the toolkit a large breaking change was done, known as the V2 Popups.
 This required significant changes to the Nucleus implementation as well, which was part of the 0.6.0 release.